gbbr/gopherblog/README.md

 `chmod +x install.sh; ./install.sh`

-Follow the on-screen instructions and enter your database host, and credentials.
-The second section will ask you to create an admin username which you will use to create posts on the blog.
+Follow the on-screen instructions and enter your database host and credentials.
+The second section will ask you to create the Admin credentials and Display Name which you will use to create posts on the blog.
+The Display Name that you enter here will be displayed on your posts' pages.

 ### Running the blog